 And when the grain is intact, it is degraded by digestion more slowly.
-This results in slower absorption and less hunger for a longer time after a meal.
+This results in slower absorption, and less hunger for a longer time after a meal.
 You no longer get the blood sugar spike and drop.
 It is this drop that results in hunger two hours after eating.

 Instead of hunger returning in two hours, intact grain results in hunger taking several hours to return.
-The next time you eat will be later and you will eat less.
-A study comparing those who ate processed whole grain versus those who ate intact grain showed that those who ate intact grain for breakfast ate approximately 1/3 fewer calories at lunch (2).
+The next time you eat will be later, and you will eat less.
+A study, comparing those who ate processed whole grain versus those who ate intact grain, showed that those who ate intact grain for breakfast ate approximately 1/3 fewer calories at lunch (2).

-Refined grain is even worse than “whole grain.”
+Refined grain is even worse than the misleading “whole grain.”
 It removes the germ and the bran from the grain.
 This results in even fewer nutrients than in “whole grain.”
 And of course, refined grain gives you the same spike and drop in blood sugar.

 Sodium Is Usually Added To Flour

-Processed refined grain and processed whole grain are ground and milled into a fine powder.
+Processed refined grain, and processed whole grain, are ground and milled into a fine powder.
 In addition to breakfast cereal, the resulting flour is often used for other products.
-Whole grain breads, muffins and other baked goods have become popular because they are perceived as healthy.
+Whole grain breads, muffins, and other baked goods have become popular because they are perceived as healthy.

 But in producing these other products sodium is often added in the form of salt.
 Or it may be added as baking soda or baking powder.
 This addition will ruin the favorable potassium sodium ratio found in intact grains.
 It almost always results in a reversal of the potassium sodium ratio.
 Whereas intact grain has a favorable potassium sodium ratio much greater than 1, products from processed whole grain usually have a very unfavorable ratio less than 1.

 The few nutrients still left in the processed whole grain product will not be able to overcome the unfavorable effects of the poor potassium sodium ratio.
 So it is as important to avoid processed whole grain products as it is to avoid refined grain products.
 If salt, baking soda, or baking powder are used to make the product, it will lower your potassium sodium ratio for the day.
-This is true for all baked goods except those that are low in sodium.
+This is true for all baked goods, except those that are low in sodium.

 Using intact grains for hot cereal, porridge or other dishes can provide a great amount of potassium and little sodium.
 It can improve your potassium sodium ratio for the day.
 Using processed whole grain products will have the opposite effect, and will increase your odds of developing hypertension, cardiovascular disease, and diabetes.